|

 Carson of Lancaster, Pennsylvania$113,500

-after she slipped on a
+after she slipped on a soft

-soft drink and broke her
+drink and broke her coccyx

-coccyx (tailbone).
-The
+(tailbone).
+The beverage

-beverage was on the floor
+was on the floor because

-because Ms.Carson had
+Ms.Carson had thrown it

-thrown it at her boyfriend
+at her boyfriend 30 seconds

-an argument.
+earlier during an argument.

 2nd